meghanagundrathi07-ux/SNAKEANDLADDER/README.md

 5. Important Notes / Assumptions

--Dice numbers range from 1 to 6.
+-Dice numbers range from 1 to 6;
--Landing on a snake head moves the player down to a lower position.
+-Landing on a snake head moves the player down to a lower position;
--Landing on a ladder start moves the player higher.
+-Landing on a ladder start moves the player higher;
--The player must reach exactly 100 to win.
+-The player must reach exactly 100 to win;
--If the dice value exceeds 100, the player stays in the same place.
+-If the dice value exceeds 100, the player stays in the same place;
--Works on all major C compilers (GCC, MinGW, Turbo C).
+-Works on all major C compilers (GCC, MinGW, Turbo C);
 -The program uses rand() for dice generation.